rodfarruguia/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 Process

 The script run_analysis.R performs the following process to clean up the data and create tiny data sets:
+    Checks to see if the data files are in the working directory.

+    Downloads data files if they are missing from the url provided.

     Merge the train and test sets to create one data set.